 Everybody has his favorite tricks to deal with anxiety.
-But the one which I find the most effective is simply preparing yourself for what's about to come.
+But the one which I find the most effective is preparing yourself for what's about to come.

-- Have a presentation?
+Have a presentation?

 Stand in front of the mirror and go through your presentation as many times as it's necessary to turn it into a brilliant performance.
 Who knows?
 Maybe you will enjoy it that much that you will join Toastmasters.

-- Have an interview?
+Have an interview?

 Collect the list of 20-30 most frequently asked questions and rehearse the crap out of them!

-- Want to confront your boss about the long overdue raise?
+Want to confront your boss about the long-overdue raise?

 List all the possible questions that may come up during such a conversation and prepare your answers.
 Doing so will put you in a much better position when push comes to shove.

 And so on.
 You get the idea.
-Proper preparation kills stress and anxiety.

-Talking to yourself enables you to concentrate on your weaknesses.
+Self-talk enables you to concentrate on your weaknesses.
 Such deliberate practice can significantly improve your language level.

 If you discuss most of these subjects with yourself, I can guarantee you that you'll be able to talk with every native speaker about almost anything you want.
 Isn't it a definition of being fluent?

-It's really perfectly normal.
+It's perfectly normal.
 Do you know that computer scientists do it as well (not that it means anything!)?